 Anything you say at this point will be used against you.
 Our criminal attorneys will closely examine all the details in order to start building an effective defense strategy.
-We offer a free immediate response.
+We offer an immediate response.
 Call our law firm at 877-781-1570.

 Eisner Gorin LLP 1875 Century Park East #705 Los Angeles, CA 90067 310-328-3776 www.keglawyers.com